tiagoquin/mlg20-pw3/README.md

 ![hiddenNeuron2](./mkdown/3/output_28_0.png)

 This graphs show that our model is not very good.
 We compromised a bit too much on epochs to stay low.
 This compromise made us use a higher learning rate and momentum which clearly indicates an overfitting scenario.
-If you had more time to improve our experience we could explore this way.
+If we had more time to improve our experience we could explore this way.

 ### Results